Palibrix/Bavovniatko/README.md

 2. As an `Administrator`, I can use Django admin website do manage database
 3. As an `Administrator`, I can update any Part, that is I can make Part public
 4. As an `Administrator`, I can delete any Part
-5. As an `Administrator`, I can update any drone, that is I can make drone public
+5. As an `Administrator`, I can update any Drone, that is I can make drone public
-6. As an `Administrator`, I can delete any drone
+6. As an `Administrator`, I can delete any Drone
-7. As an `Administrator`, I can update any user
+7. As an `Administrator`, I can update any `User`
-8. As an `Administrator`, I can delete any user
+8. As an `Administrator`, I can delete any `User`

 </details>